SumaAcharya/sumaacharya.github.io/aboutme.md

 ### A movie buff:

 Always enjoy thriller/action/comedy genre of movies and even monologue dramas.
 A big fan of the <b> 'Avengers'</b> espcially <b> MR. Stark </b>.
-During school days, was part speech, drama and dramatics club, were in I have participated in various monologues , public-speaking plays and debate competitions and won accolades too.
+During school days, was part of speech, drama and dramatics club, were in I have participated in various monologues , public-speaking, plays and debate competitions and won accolades too.

 ### A Sports enthusiast: